 Walt’s former home in the Los Feliz neighborhood is privately owned and generally not open to visitors.
-The owners did allow Walt Disney Studios Home Entertainment to host tours of the home to celebrate the upcoming releases of Sleeping Beauty Diamond Edition and Maleficent.
+The owners did allow Walt Disney Studios to host tours of the home to celebrate the release of Sleeping Beauty Diamond Edition and Maleficent.

 After walking up the steep brick wall-lined driveway, you face an enchanting home that looks like it’s straight out of a fairytale.
 Complete with a thick, medieval looking wood door and stain glass windows.

 Our tour took place at night which I think enhanced the fairytale look of the property.
 Light shown through the pretty glass windows over the picturesque front entry.

 Disney historian, Paula Sigman Lowery led the tour of Disney’s home, armed with archival photos and her vast Disney knowledge.

 So here we have a home that is beautiful in detail, has a lot of fairy tale, European-esque accents.
 Perhaps some of this is a nod to the Disney family origins… in France where the family originated before immigrating to Ireland and then eventually to North America.